AndrewNuss76/Kickstarter_Analysis/README.md

-# Kickstarter_Analysis
+# An Analysis of Kickstarter Campaigns
-Performing analysis on Kickstarter data to uncover trends
+Performing analyses on various Kickstarter campaigns to uncover relevant trends